Updated: December 8, 2022

 How Can You Get Customers Logged In?

-Advertise the presence of WiFi near entrances and other heavily trafficked areas.
+- Advertise the presence of WiFi near entrances and other heavily trafficked areas.

-You can also require location sharing in order to use.
+- You can also require location sharing in order to use.

-Many consumers are still wary of sharing too much information so it might help to incentivize signing in with coupons or discounts.
+- Many consumers are still wary of sharing too much information so it might help to incentivize signing in with coupons or discounts.

-How Can WiFi Marketing Benefit Your Benefit?
+How Can Smart WiFi Marketing Benefit Your Benefit?

-Identify Buying Cycles – Major retailers have been collecting our purchase history for years.
+- Identify Buying Cycles – Major retailers have been collecting our purchase history for years.
 This is a given for eCommerce shops, but it’s not hard to do with brick and mortar stores either.
 Create and branded app and encourage purchases to be made through this.
 The rise of alternative payment options (like in-app purchasing) has made this even easier.
 With added data about consumer buying cycles, retail stores can optimize marketing campaigns, ordering, and promotions.

-Segmented Marketing – At the same time, this information combined with a purchase history allows you to segment advertising and personalize the communication.
-These are two vital strategies for improving the entire retail experience.
+- Segmented Marketing and Promotions – At the same time, this information combined with a purchase history allows you to segment advertising and personalize the communication.
+These strategies improve the entire retail experience.
 Adding incentives with coupons or gifts for signing in gives you customer data and also rewards loyalty.

-Compare with Multiple Locations – If you have multiple locations for your business, keep data gathered from your WiFi separate for each location.
+- Compare with Multiple Locations – If you have multiple locations for your business, keep data gathered from your WiFi separate for each location.
 This allows you to perform A/B testing and compare results from changes made to each.

-Conclusion on Your Retail WiFi Marketing Strategy
+Conclusion on Your Retail Smart WiFi Marketing Strategy

 Once you establish a reliable and secure WiFi connection in your store, focus on how you to get customers to use it in a way that also benefits your business.
 As technology continues to rapidly progress the potential benefits of WiFi marketing are staggering.
-So it’s best to start now and be ready for the what’s next.
+So it’s best to start now and be ready for what’s next.